Ottawa Civics: Move to Ottawa

 The Civics played two home games at the Ottawa Civic Centre in front of sellout crowds–against the New England Whalers on January 7, and against Gordie Howe's Aeros on January 15.
 However, the Founders Club was not willing to meet Mullenix' asking price for the team, and Mullenix was not interested in operating a team in Ottawa.
-After the first home game, he gave the Founders Club an ultimatum–come up with $1.5 million within 10 days, or he would fold the team.
+After the first home game, he gave the Founders Club an ultimatum: come up with $1.5 million within 10 days, or he would fold the team.
 When the Founders Club only offered $1 million, the Civics folded on January 17, 1976 after only playing 7 games as Ottawa.

-Because of the rushed nature of the move, the Civics did not adopt a logo or colours, and continued to wear the Spurs' orange road uniforms for all 7 of their games including their two home games.
+Because of the rushed nature of the move, the Civics did not adopt a logo or colours, and continued to wear the Spurs' orange road uniforms for all seven of their games including their two home games.
 However, the NHL's first foray in Colorado did not fare much better.
 An ownership group in Ottawa made a serious bid to move the Colorado Rockies to the Canadian capital, however the Rockies eventually moved to New Jersey and became the New Jersey Devils.
-Major league hockey would ultimately return to Ottawa when the reborn Senators joined the NHL as an expansion team in the 1992-93 season.
+Major league hockey returned to Ottawa when the reborn Senators joined the NHL as an expansion team in the 1992-93 season.
 The last active Spurs/Civics player in the NHL was Ron Delorme, who retired after the 1984-85 season.

-The Civics' 7-game, two-week existence made them easily the shortest-lived team in the WHA's seven-year history, and one of the shortest-lived teams in North American major league history.
+The Spurs/Civics only played 41 games, making them easily the shortest-lived franchise in the WHA's seven-year history and one of the shortest-lived franchises in North American major league history.
+The Civics' 7-game, two-week existence made them easily the shortest-lived team in the WHA's seven-year history.
 Only the Tonawanda Kardex Lumbermen, who played only one week in the American Professional Football Association, forerunner of the National Football League, in 1921, are known to have a shorter existence.
-Combined with the 34 games played as the Spurs, the Spurs/Civics were also easily the shortest-lived franchise in WHA history.